Canucks Have Healthy Logjam on Defence

 Another Canucks defenceman is crossing the Atlantic Ocean in the other direction.
 Benning signed Swedish defenceman Philip Holm after a strong showing in the World Hockey Championships back in May.
 He’s not young at 25 years old, and reportedly has good awareness mixed with high-end skating ability.
 He’s a dark horse to steal an NHL roster spot.

 The defenceman with the most NHL experience fighting for a spot is Burnaby native Wiercioch.
 For a time, it looked like Weircioch was a budding top-four defenceman for the Ottawa Senators.
-He has three strong seasons before a 2015-16 campaign that saw his struggle with consistency and injuries.
+He had three strong seasons before a 2015-16 campaign that saw his struggle with consistency and injuries.
 He played for the Colorado Avalanche last season in what was another down-trodden year for the 26-year-old.

 Wiercioch needs to rediscover what made him an NHL-calibre defenceman in the first place.
 In 2014-15, his performance was good enough to earn him a spot on Team Canada at the World Hockey Championships.
 He has the size to play the game, and he has an extremely powerful slap shot.
 For now, Wiercioch is slotted in as the Canucks seventh defenceman.